 Cork case for the shampoo bar: This container is so lightweight!
 And it absorbs the moisture from the solid shampoo while preventing everything else from getting wet.
 For a long time, I’ve recommended Lush’s metal tins, but they’ve always ended up getting kind of gross.
 The cork ones are so much better.

 Solid deodorant: No, you’re ridiculous!
 In my quest for a lighter Camino, I opted for a solid deodorant that I actually ended up really liking.
-It weighs just 10 grams, has all natural ingredients, and will last for around a month, so I’m super happy with it.
+It weighs just 10 grams, has all natural ingredients, and lasts for around a month.
+I was super happy with it.

 Laundry soap: I needed to do laundry every single day on the Camino.
 With only two real clothing options, I was arriving into my albergue each day, then promptly washing my clothes that afternoon.
 I’m a big fan of bars of laundry soap because they lasts for ages.
 Like, months if you’re hand-washing in a sink.
 Laundry soup is more lightweight than liquid detergent and lasts for longer, which made this a no-brainer for me.
 I cut my bar down into a small chunk to save on weight.

 Sunscreen: This is Spain, so of course I needed sunscreen!
 I took a 100ml tube of SPF 50, which lasted me the entire walk.

 Toilet paper: In case I needed to pee by the side of the road!
 Actually, I didn’t go outdoors at all, as there were cafes every few kilometres.
 It’s worth taking some just in case, but I didn’t use mine at all.

-Osprey toiletry bag: I considered leaving this behind, but was so useful to be able to keep all of my toiletries in one place rather than having them scattered all over the place in my backpack.
+Osprey toiletry bag: I considered leaving this behind, but it was so useful to be able to keep all of my toiletries in one place rather than having them scattered all over the place in my backpack.
 I love all things Osprey, and their toiletry bag is no exception.
 There was a hook for hanging it up in the showers, and a mirror for me to check just how rapidly my hair was expanding without straighteners.